Electrical and Computer Engineering Technology, B.S.

 Accreditation

-The Bachelor of Science in Electrical and Computer Engineering Technology at Penn State Behrend is accredited by the Engineering Technology Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Computer Engineering Technology and Electrical and Electronics Engineering Technology Programs Criteria.
+The Bachelor of Science in Electrical and Computer Engineering Technology at Penn State Behrend is accredited by the Engineering Technology Accreditation Commission of ABET, https://www.abet.org, under the commission’s General Criteria and Program Criteria for Computer Engineering Technology and Similarly Named Programs and Program Criteria for Electrical/Electronic(s) Engineering Technology and Similarly Named Programs.

 Professional Licensure/Certification